cabouman/mbircone/README.md

 2) code: the actual source code
 3) control: contains parameters inputted to the source code (not included)
 4) run: contains run scripts for all major parts of the code
-5) template control: same as control but used as a reference for ‘default’ parameter values
+5) template_control: a reference 'control' folder containing ‘default’ parameter values

 ## Running

+First create a 'control' folder and copy the contents of 'template_control' into the 'control' folder.
+The parameters in 'control' can be modified as needed.

-The basic pipeline for running a reconstruction is given in run/basic_pipeline.sh A run script with more advanced features is in run/run_all_sm.sh
+Then, run the basic reconstruction pipeline given in run/basic_pipeline.sh

 To submit a SLURM job in a cluster with the basic pipeline, run
 ```
-sbatch jobSub/SLURM_multi_init.sub
+sbatch jobSub/SLURM_CB.sub
 ```
 from the run directory